simon-im-security/ASD-Live-Fire-Exchange-Program/README.md

 - **Remove malware** by terminating its process and deleting the source file.
 - **Investigate network activity** to pinpoint Command and Control (C2) communication.
 - **Block the malicious actor** by implementing firewall rules, host-based security policies, or blacklisting the source.
-- **Mitigate persistence mechanisms** by analyzing scheduled tasks, registry entries, and startup programs.
+- **Mitigate persistence mechanisms** by analysing scheduled tasks, registry entries, and startup programmes.

 ---